KeinPfusch/kp-howtos/pump.io.md

 ***Hardening of Pump.io***

 pump.io is a nice federated social network.
-Unfortunately, it is developed the works-on-my-laptop way, so that it lacks of the very basic security good practices.
+Unfortunately, it is developed the _works-on-my-laptop_ way, so that it lacks the very basic security good practices.
 First, developers are stating you cannot (or should not) put a reverse proxy in front of it. this is not good news, because a tree-tier architecture is a very basic good practice for security.
 Meaning, no server providing the business logic should be directly exposed to the internet: the business logic should be hosted only in behind of some separation element, which sanitizes the protocol.